08 Nov Options for Heavy Breasts – Breast Reduction

 Having large breasts often isn’t just an aesthetic concern.
 It can also lead to a range of physical issues that can impact daily life.

-• Poor Posture: The weight of large breasts can naturally make one lean or hunch forward.
-Over time, this can lead to posture issues, which not only affect appearance but can also compound the neck and back pain you might already be experiencing
+- Poor Posture: The weight of large breasts can make one lean or hunch forward.
+Over time, this can lead to posture issues, which not only affect appearance but can also compound the neck and back pain you might already be experiencing.

-• Skin Irritation: Underneath the breast crease is a common area for skin issues.
-Due to moisture and friction, this area can be prone to rashes, chafing, or even infections
+- Skin Irritation: Underneath the breast crease is an area that often experiences skin issues.
+Due to moisture and friction, this area can be prone to rashes, chafing, or even infections.

 What Is Breast Reduction?

 Breast Reduction, also known as Reduction Mammoplasty, is a procedure designed to decrease the size of the breasts, alleviating many of the issues associated with large breasts.
-By removing excess fat, glandular tissue, and skin, the surgery offers physical relief and changed breast appearance.
+By removing excess fat, glandular tissue, and skin, the surgery can offer physical relief and changed breast appearance.

 Though the specifics of the procedure can vary depending on individual needs and your plastic surgeon’s methods, here’s a general overview of what you can expect during the process:

-• Tissue Removal: Once the incisions are made, Dr Watts will remove excess skin, fat, and glandular tissue.
-This step is essential to reduce the size of your breasts and ensure they’re proportional to your body frame
+- Tissue Removal: Once the incisions are made, Dr Watts will remove excess skin, fat, and glandular tissue.
+This step is essential to reduce the size of your breasts and to make sure they’re proportional to your body frame.

 Recovery and Aftercare

-Following a Breast Reduction procedure, it’s vital to prioritise your health and well-being.
-This not only ensures optimal healing but can also enhance the results of your surgery.
+Following a Breast Reduction procedure, it’s vital to prioritise your health and well-being as well as optimising your results.
 Here are some aspects to consider during your recovery:

-• Medication: To manage any pain or discomfort, Dr Watts might prescribe painkillers.
-It’s important to take these as directed to ensure comfort during recovery.
+- Medication: To manage any pain or discomfort, Dr Watts might prescribe painkillers.
+It’s important to take these as directed to make your recovery as comfortable as possible.
 Additionally, antibiotics might be given to ward off potential infections.
-Make sure to complete the full course, even if you’re feeling better.
-This ensures that any potentially harmful bacteria is fully eradicated
+Make sure to complete the full course, even if you’re feeling well.
+This is to make sure any potentially harmful bacteria is fully eradicated.

 Factors to Consider Before Choosing Breast Reduction Surgery